aliglara/my-curriculum/resume.md

 ### <span>FC Associate, Amazon, Columbus, OH</span> <span>Nov 2020 -- Dec 2021</span>

 - Seeked ongoing skill development on under-performing associates to meet production goals
-- Outperfomed KPIs designed for tracking T1-associates performance: 379 UPH, 500+ average stow rate which represented being at the 95th percentile
+- Outperformed KPIs designed for tracking T1-associates performance: 379 UPH, 500+ average stow rate which represented being at the 95th percentile
 - Classified hazardous residues following federal and local EPA/RCRA standards for handling, disposal or shipping
 - Used technical knowledge to troubleshoot any issues related to damaged packages, processing hazmats, returns, and third-party contractor shipping
 - Assisted to learning coordinator for coaching Day-1 and Week-1 associates in standards of work, and safety culture